Estimating discrete choice models with

 • If the parameter is the scale of an error component in a mixture of logit model (traditionally denoted by σ), the value must be sufficient large so that the likelihood of each observation is not too close to zero.
 It is suggested to try first with the value one.
 If there are numerical issues, try a larger value, such as 10.
 See Section 7 in the report Estimating choice models with latent variables with PandasBiogeme for a detailed discussion.

 Yes.
 It is actually the default behavior.
 At each iteration, Biogeme creates a file __myModel.iter.
 This file will be read the next time Biogeme tries to estimate the same model.
-If you want to turn this feature off, set the BIOGEME class variable saveIterations to False.
+If you want to turn this feature off, set the parameter save_iterations to False in the biogeme.toml file.
+See the documentation for details.

 A possible reason is when the initial value of a scale parameter is too close to zero.

-But there are many other possible reasons.
-The best way to investigate the source of the problem is to use Biogeme in simulation mode, and report the probability of the chosen alternative for each observation.
-Once you have identified the problematic entries, it is easier to investigate the reason why the model returns a probability of zero.
+There may be several other reasons for the issue.
+The most effective method to identify the problem’s source is to use Biogeme in simulation mode and report the probability of the chosen alternative for each observation.
+Once the problematic entries are identified, it becomes easier to investigate why the model returns a probability of zero.

 The issue is that in Python 3.8 and older on Windows, DLLs are loaded from trusted locations only (see this).
 It is necessary to add the path of the DLLs.
 Here is a way proposed by Facundo Storani, University of Salerno: